-Therefore, when we consider the general entropy and consequently the modification of stress tensor, we see that even though the standard FLRW cosmology assumes $S_G=S_{BH}$ and $f(\rho)=1$, which implies that only the equation of state (EoS) of the cosmic fluid should be considered under the first law of thermodynamics with $w=-1$, the generalized entropy prescription may allow for a wider range of matter with a dynamic EoS.
-Therefore, the first law of thermodynamics permits a wider range of matter in the generalized entropy prescription compared to the standard FLRW cosmology.
-Although equation (\ref{EoS1}) shows that the EoS parameter experiences a singularity at a certain point, the singularity's location can be altered by selecting the appropriate parameters.
-However, it is important to note that this equation of state function was derived solely to satisfy the first law of thermodynamics.
-Therefore, it only indicates the range in which the first law is satisfied and does not constrain any particular value.
+Hence, when considering the general entropy and the consequent modification of the stress tensor, we find that although the standard FLRW cosmology assumes $S_G=S_{BH}$ and $f(\rho)=1$, implying that only the equation of state (EoS) of the cosmic fluid should be considered under the first law of thermodynamics with $w=-1$, the generalized entropy prescription may allow for a wider range of matter with a dynamic EoS.
+Thus, the first law of thermodynamics permits a broader range of matter in the generalized entropy prescription compared to standard FLRW cosmology.
+It should be noted that equation (\ref{EoS1}) indicates a singularity in the EoS parameter at a certain point, but this singularity's location can be altered by selecting appropriate parameters.
+However, it is important to emphasize that this equation of state function was derived solely to satisfy the first law of thermodynamics.
+Therefore, it only indicates the range in which the first law is satisfied and does not impose any particular value.

-A noteworthy point in this regard is the power and ease of the new method for modifying the Friedmann equations compared to the previous method discussed in Section II.
-Furthermore, in the future, by choosing other general entropies such as non-singular entropy or entropy with more parameters, this modification process can be easily carried out.
-Also In this method, all kinds of entropies can be regarded by modified Bekensten-Hawking entropy `$\tilde{S}_{BH}=3/(8\rho f(\rho))$' with its corresponding $f(\rho)$.
+An important point to highlight in this regard is the power and simplicity of the new method for modifying the Friedmann equations compared to the previous method discussed in Section II.
+Additionally, in the future, by considering other general entropies such as non-singular entropy or entropy with additional parameters, this modification process can be easily carried out.
+Moreover, in this method, all kinds of entropies can be accommodated by the modified Bekenstein-Hawking entropy "$\tilde{S}_{BH}=3/(8\rho f(\rho))$" with its corresponding $f(\rho)$.